 Friends of Night People

 We serve a meal at Friends of Night People at 394 Hudson St., Buffalo, the fourth Tuesday of every month.
-If you would like to become involved in this ministry, contact Barb Beall at email@example.com or call 716.479.5794.
+At 8:00 a.m. that day, volunteers prepare the meal in the kitchen at North Church.
+If you can help one time or regularly, please contact Ann Eisenlord at 716-632-7487 or email@example.com.
+That evening from about 4:30-7:00, volunteers help serve the meal.
+If you would like to help serve, contact Barb Beall at firstname.lastname@example.org or call 716-479-5794.

 We gather to make simple dresses (for girls), shorts (for boys), and dolls, all of which are sent to children in need.
-New volunteers (of ANY skill level–even complete beginners!) are always welcome; we meet the 4th Monday of each month from 4-8pm.
+New volunteers (of ANY skill level–even complete beginners!) are always welcome; we meet the fourth Monday of each month from 4-8pm.
+Stay for the whole time or for as long as you can.
+Please bring a salad ingredient for our build-a-salad supper.
+Dessert and beverages will be provided.
+There are no meetings in July and August.
 Learn more about Dress-A-Girl.
-There are no meetings in July and August.

 Harvest House Needs Clothes